 While most of us are somewhat familiar from at least hearing the term “MBSImP” being thrown around in conversations or social media posts, the article luckily provides a very short table summary of all the 17 components that MBSImP looks at.
 Along with all these separate components, there are a couple “sums” or total scores for oral and pharyngeal swallow function.
 Yes, I know not every clinician is using this protocol and everyone has their own take.
 I remember it first becoming a “thing” and the ongoing rumors surrounding it, so I admit it’s definitely on my list of things to do soon!
-I will say I do like the idea of standardizing something that could potentially improve our clinical skills (versus merely guessing or being “emotionally” too involved in these instrumental assessments).
+I will say I do like the idea of standardizing something that could potentially improve our clinical skills (versus merely guessing or being “emotionally” too involved–or, scared,—in these instrumental assessments).
 The Penetration-Aspiration Score (PAS) was also used for risk of aspiration, “We calculated the worst and median PAS score across all performed swallows that were part of the standard protocol.”

 “Thus, with the lesion symptom mapping approach employed by this study, we attempted to elucidate the most critical brain regions for physiological swallow impairments, by modeling the impact of specific lesions locations on the severity of different swallow impairments.” p.
 3

-Their initial results indicated that most of the lesions identified and located were involved from the middle cerebral artery (MCA) (ring a bell from all the chart reviews we see this in?), as well as most of the significant areas of lesions of interest were found in the right hemisphere, which apparently coincides with other studies claiming that the presence or more severe pharyngeal dysphagia is associated more in right-sided strokes.
+Their initial results indicated that most of the lesions identified and located were involved from the middle cerebral artery (MCA) (ring a bell from all the chart reviews we see for this?), as well as most of the significant areas of lesions of interest were found in the right hemisphere, which apparently coincides with other studies claiming that the presence or more severe pharyngeal dysphagia is associated more in right-sided strokes.
 One specific alternative finding from this article was that some pharyngeal impairments (anterior hyoid movement, laryngeal vestibular closure) were found in the left hemisphere.
-This is actually NOT a bad thing, and further shows us that bilateral brain involvement is actually pretty crucial to the swallowing mechanism (it may just depend on how much of the sensorimotor parts are involved).
+This is actually NOT a bad thing, and further shows us that bilateral brain involvement is actually pretty crucial to the swallowing mechanism (it may just depend on how much of the sensorimotor parts are involved🤔).